 47 BCE: Cleopatra VII is sole ruler of Egypt; she presents herself as the goddess Isis.

-47 BCE: Ptolemy XIII is killed in action.
+47 BCE: Ptolemy XIII drowns in the Nile fleeing Caesar.

 46 BCE: Ptolemy XIV is recognized as Cleopatra's co-ruler again; the two are in Rome.